SEO creates more problems than it fixes

-Just before I left on vacation I had an executive make that comment to me after explaining some of the issues that we found on the site.
-This is actually more common of a response than you think.
+Just before I left on vacation, an executive made that comment after explaining some of the issues we found on the site.
+This is a more common response than you think.

 Here are some other issues I have recently faced: